mflorence99/serverx-ts/README.md

 Similarly, `middleware` is code that maps requests into new requests and/or responses into new responses.
 For example, CORS middleware takes note of request headers and injects appropriate response headers.

 `Services` can be injected into both handlers and middleware.
-ServeRX-ts uses the [injection-js](https://github.com/mgechev/injection-js) dependency injection `DI` library, which itself provides the same capabilities as in [Angular 4](https://v4.angular.io/guide/dependency-injection).
+ServeRX-ts uses the [injection-js](https://github.com/mgechev/injection-js) dependency injection library, which itself provides the same capabilities as in [Angular 4](https://v4.angular.io/guide/dependency-injection).
 In Angular, services are often used to provide common state, which makes less sense server-side.
-However in ServeRX-ts, services are a good means of isolating common functionality into testable and mockable units.
+However in ServeRX-ts, services are a good means of isolating common functionality into testable, extensible and mockable units.

 `DI` is also often used in ServeRX-ts to inject configuration parameters into handlers, middleware and services.